paulyd82/HSBC/README.md

 # README

 ### The Package
-You will likely have executed a `git pull` on this package from https://github.com/paulyd82/HSBC/tree/main.
+You will likely have executed a `git clone` on this package from https://github.com/paulyd82/HSBC/tree/main.
 Some assumptions for this project:

 - The user is on a Linux server with q installed.
 - The package, once cloned, may be named "HSBC-main".
 Please rename it to HSBC